Red Light Therapy for COPD - A New Hope in Respiratory Care

 The Science Behind Red Light Therapy for Respiratory Function

-Red light therapy, also referred to as photobiomodulation or low-level laser therapy, is a non-invasive procedure that utilizes precise wavelengths of red and near-infrared light.
-These wavelengths pass through the body and trigger natural processes of healing.
+Red light therapy, also known as photobiomodulation, is a non-invasive procedure that utilizes precise wavelengths of red and near-infrared light.
+These wavelengths pass through the body and trigger natural healing processes.
+Red light stimulates the mitochondria-the cellular powerhouses-to produce more energy in the form of ATP.
+This increased energy aids in the quicker healing of damaged cells found in the respiratory tract and lungs.

 Does Red Light Therapy Work for COPD?
 What Research Says